Ship Agent Port Operations

 Ship Reporting and Ship Clearing

-Getting official permission for the ship to enter the port and then to sail after completion of cargo operations is commonly called Ship Reporting and Ship Clearing.
-This procedure incorporates various official bodies:
+Official permission for a ship to enter port, commence operations, and sail after completion is commonly described as Ship Reporting and Ship Clearing.
+This process involves several authorities and departments, which may include:

 • Port Health